 Garden Creek Vineyards (Alexander Valley, Sonoma County)

 Just a short drive away, nestled between Sonoma’s Russian River and the Mayacamas Mountain range, lies Alexander Valley, in Sonoma County.
-Unlike Napa, which, due to its hot temps, produces mainly Bordeaux varietals—Cabernet, Merlot, Cabernet Franc, Sauvignon Blanc—Alexander Valley benefits from many more micro climates that allow it to produce a variety of wines from big Cabernets to more delicate Pinot Noirs as well as Chardonnay, Syrah and so on.
-It’s also beautiful countryside with tons of wineries but in a much more bucolic setting than Napa Valley.
+Unlike Napa, which, due to its hot temps, produces mainly Bordeaux varietals—Cabernet, Merlot, Cabernet Franc, Sauvignon Blanc—Alexander Valley benefits from many more micro climates that allow it to produce a variety of wines.
+Varietals in Alex Valley range from Big Cabernets to more delicate Pinot Noirs as well as Chardonnay, Syrah.

 If you’re looking for old-world style wines with impeccable quality in a truly rustic—yet beautiful setting—this is your place.